fieldtrip/website/example/sample_size.md

 It is recommended and sometimes even required to provide justification for sample size prior to starting a study and when reporting about it [(Clayson et al., 2019)](https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.13437).
 Many researchers use G\*Power to estimate the sample size required for their studies.
 However, although very useful and popular, this software is not suitable for multivariate data or for non-parametric tests.
 For EEG and MEG we often use a cluster-based permutation test, which is a non-parametric test that exploits the multivariate structure in the data.

-Here, we remonstrate two easy-to-use MATLAB functions that use simulations to estimate the sample size for cluster-based permutation tests.
+Here, we demonstrate two easy-to-use MATLAB functions that use simulations to estimate the sample size for cluster-based permutation tests.
 These functions can be used for EEG/MEG research involving contrasts between **two conditions** (paired or independent samples).
 They were written for, and first used in [Wang and Zhang (2021)](https://doi.org/10.1111/psyp.13775).
 Please cite this paper where appropriate.

 From this [OSF project](https://osf.io/rmqhc/files/), you can download the functions and the corresponding demo files.
 The MATLAB functions are stored in the _functions_ folder.